Sequoioideae: Paleontology

 Sequoioideae is an ancient taxon, with the oldest described Sequoioideae species, Sequoia jeholensis, recovered from Jurassic deposits.
-A genus Medulloprotaxodioxylon, reported from the late Triassic of China supports the idea of a Norian origin.
+The fossil wood Medulloprotaxodioxylon, reported from the late Triassic of China, resembles Sequoiadendron giganteum and may represent an ancestral form of the Sequoioideae; this supports the idea of a Late Triassic Norian origin for this subfamily.

 The fossil record shows a massive expansion of range in the Cretaceous and dominance of the Arcto-Tertiary Geoflora, especially in northern latitudes.
 Genera of Sequoioideae were found in the Arctic Circle, Europe, North America, and throughout Asia and Japan.
 A general cooling trend beginning in the late Eocene and Oligocene reduced the northern ranges of the Sequoioideae, as did subsequent ice ages.
 Evolutionary adaptations to ancient environments persist in all three species despite changing climate, distribution, and associated flora, especially the specific demands of their reproduction ecology that ultimately forced each of the species into refugial ranges where they could survive.

+The extinct genus Austrosequoia, known from the Late Cretaceous-Oligocene of the Southern Hemisphere, including Australia and New Zealand, has been suggested as a member of the subfamily.

 Conservation

+In 2024, it was estimated that there were about 500,000 redwoods in Britain, mostly brought as seeds and seedlings from the US in the Victorian era.
 The entire subfamily is endangered.
 The IUCN Red List Category & Criteria assesses Sequoia sempervirens as Endangered (A2acd), Sequoiadendron giganteum as Endangered (B2ab) and Metasequoia glyptostroboides as Endangered (B1ab).

-Introduced range

-The two California redwood species, since the early 19th century, and the Chinese redwood species since 1948, have been cultivated horticulturally far beyond their native habitats.
-They are found in botanical gardens, public parks, and private landscapes in many similar climates worldwide.
-Plantings outside their native ranges particularly are found in California, the coastal Northwestern and the Eastern United States, areas of China, Ireland, Germany, the United Kingdom, Australia and near Rotorua, New Zealand.
-They are also used in educational projects recreating the look of the megaflora of the Pleistocene landscape.
+In 2024 it was reported that over a period of two years about one-fifth of all giant sequoias were destroyed in extreme wildfires in California.